"Ah!" he yelped, turning around wide-eyed with startlement.

 "Oh yes.
 What you put in one goes into the other.
-So I have heard.
+Or so I have heard.
 A bit strange, if you ask me.
-Vanished thing go into non-being, usually, they don't pop up when someone tries to vanish something else, after all." she stated, wrinkling her nose in thought.
+Vanished things go into non-being, usually, they don't pop up when someone tries to vanish something else, after all." she stated, wrinkling her nose in thought.

 "That would be a bit barmy for a cabinet though, wouldn't it?
 You put your things in and then when you need them again, they're gone?
 Wouldn't you rather have a vanishing spell in—I don't know—a bin or a pot?"

-"Oh, so it's a switching cabinet?" she asked curiously, before shaking her head.
+"Oh, so it's a switching cabinet?" she asked curiously, before shaking her head seriously.
 "But that doesn't alliterate, it's no good as a name."

 He frowned, unable to come up with an adequate answer.
 Finally, he only shrugged, turning back to investigate the cabinet.
 He walked around the cabinet, exploring it from every angle, finally settling behind it.
 Crouching down, he noted that there were signs of recent tampering near the rear left foot of the cabinet, though to what end he didn't know.